hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/introduction-to-cryptography.md

   Alice and Bob can communicate over an insecure channel.
 By insecure, we mean that there are eavesdroppers who can read the messages exchanged on this channel.
 How can Alice and Bob agree on a secret key in such a setting?
 One way would be to use the Diffie-Hellman key exchange.

   Diffie-Hellman is an asymmetric encryption algorithm.
 It allows the exchange of a secret over a public channel.
 We will skip the modular arithmetic background and provide a simple numeric example.
-We will need two mathematical operations: power and modulus. xp, i.e., x raised to the power p, is x multiplied by itself p times.
+We will need two mathematical operations: power and modulus. x^p, i.e., x raised to the power p, is x multiplied by itself p times.
 Furthermore, x mod m, i.e., x modulus m, is the remainder of the division of x by m.

   1. Alice and Bob agree on q and g.
 For this to work, q should be a prime number, and g is a number smaller than q that satisfies certain conditions.
 (In modular arithmetic, g is a generator.)
 In this example, we take q = 29 and g = 3.
   2. Alice chooses a random number a smaller than q.
-She calculates A = (ga) mod q.
+She calculates A = (g^a) mod q.
 The number a must be kept a secret; however, A is sent to Bob.
-Let’s say that Alice picks the number a = 13 and calculates A = 313%29 = 19 and sends it to Bob.
+Let’s say that Alice picks the number a = 13 and calculates A = 3^13%29 = 19 and sends it to Bob.
   3. Bob picks a random number b smaller than q.
-He calculates B = (gb) mod q.
+He calculates B = (g^b) mod q.
 Bob must keep b a secret; however, he sends B to Alice.
-Let’s consider the case where Bob chooses the number b = 15 and calculates B = 315%29 = 26.
+Let’s consider the case where Bob chooses the number b = 15 and calculates B = 3^15%29 = 26.
 He proceeds to send it to Alice.
-  4. Alice receives B and calculates key = Ba mod q.
-Numeric example key = 2613 mod 29 = 10.
+  4. Alice receives B and calculates key = B^a mod q.
+Numeric example key = 26^13 mod 29 = 10.
-  5. Bob receives A and calculates key = Ab mod q.
-Numeric example key = 1915 mod 29 = 10.
+  5. Bob receives A and calculates key = A^b mod q.
+Numeric example key = 19^15 mod 29 = 10.

   We can see that Alice and Bob reached the same key.